DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Potential viewers hope to see and hear crisp video and sound quality to feel immersed in your world, not to be taken out of it by constant glitching and fuzzy images.

-That is why the different specs that determine a capture card’s image and video quality are important.
+The specs determining a capture card’s image and video quality are important.

 Frame rate

-First, you want to consider the frame rate or how many images per second the capture card can transmit.
+First, consider the frame rate or how many images the capture card can transmit per second.

 Most modern capture cards have a frame rate of about 60 fps or frames per second.

-I wouldn’t choose anything slower than that if you’re planning to make a living as a gamer streamer because it will make your game lag, which is particularly annoying if you plan to stream high-octane action games such as Call of Duty.
+I won’t choose anything slower than that if you plan to make a living as a gamer streamer because it will make your game lag, which is particularly annoying if you plan to stream high-octane action games such as Call of Duty.

 Resolution

 The other factor that determines video quality is the resolution.
-At the very least, you want your capture card that will do 1080p (FullHD).
+At the very least, you want your capture card to do 1080p (FullHD).

-If you plan to stream in UHD, you want to get a capture card that can support 4K and HDR10 image and video resolutions.
+If you plan to stream in UHD, you want a capture card supporting 4K and HDR10 image and video resolutions.

-Before immediately reaching for the capture card with the highest possible resolution, think about whether you really need to stream in HD or not.
+Before immediately reaching for the capture card with the highest possible resolution, consider whether you need to stream in HD.

 A capture card capable of streaming in 4K is useless if you do not have other equipment to support that resolution and speed, such as your bandwidth speed.

-4K and HD capture cards also require massive storage and tend to be pricier than their 1080p counterparts.
+4K and HD capture cards also require massive storage and are pricier than their 1080p counterparts.

 Price

 It’s easy to get carried away by the detailed specs of a capture card that promises to transform your streaming career.
-However, you should stay mindful of your budget and bandwidth.
+However, staying mindful of your budget and bandwidth would be best.

-Depending on what you want to stream, a more expensive capture card may not be the best choice for you.
+Depending on what you want to stream, a more expensive capture card may not be your best choice.

-If you want to turn streaming into a lucrative side hustle or even a career, it is worth spending the extra money on a high-quality capture card.
+If you want to turn streaming into a lucrative side hustle or career, it is worth spending the extra money on a high-quality capture card.

 If you are still deciding or know for certain that you are just going to stream a few games for friends, go for the affordable option.